 hundreds of well-priced restaurants serving dishes from all around the world to be found and many locations have live music so you can dance the night away.
 Especially popular are the varies dinner shows such as Medieval Times and Pirates Dinner Party, which mix a full three or four course meals with a live action show, a sure winner for all the family.

-Down town Disney is a fun place to visit at night.
-It is made up of West Side, the Marketplace and Pleasure Island, and features a number of attractions, shops, live entertainment, restaurants and a number of clubs.
+Disney Springs is a fun place to visit at night.
+It features a number of attractions, shops, live

 Also there is Universals City Walk and Old Town, both of which

 offer similar amenities to Downtown Disney and are well worth a

 you cant talk about Orlando with out mentioning the 52 million

 square feet of retail space!!
 Home to a large number of malls and retail outlets including Mall at